 - Canada and Australia often assess felony-based inadmissibility.

-- Taiwan, Thailand, and St. Lucia are often more lenient.
+- Taiwan, Thailand, and St. Lucia tend to be more lenient.

-You are not powerless.
-But you must treat each border as a separate legal gate.
+You must treat each border as a separate legal gate.
 Check the rules before you travel.
 A prior conviction can close the door without warning.

 If you plan to leave the United States, passport rules matter as much as destination rules.
 You can obtain a U.S. passport.
-But you will receive a passport book, not a passport card, if you are a registered offender.
+But you’ll receive a passport book only, not a passport card, if you’re a registered offender.

 Under federal law, your passport may include identifiers that alert foreign officials to your status.
-That does not bar travel outright.
-It does trigger travel restrictions and closer review at borders.
+That doesn’t bar travel outright.
+It does trigger restrictions and closer review at borders.

 Your passport may carry identifiers that alert foreign officials, triggering restrictions and closer scrutiny at borders.

 International Megan’s Law also requires the government to notify foreign authorities when you travel abroad.
 You must comply with notice rules, including reporting your trip at least 21 days before departure.
-Otherwise you risk serious penalties, including imprisonment.
+Skip that step and you risk serious penalties, including imprisonment.

-In practice, many countries do not run background checks.
-Yet a flagged passport can bring scrutiny or denial.
-If you want mobility, you need strict compliance.
-For official details on these passport rules, see the U.S. Department of State guidance.
+Many countries don’t run background checks.
+But a flagged passport can bring scrutiny or denial.
+Strict compliance gives you the best shot at uninterrupted travel.
+For official details, see the U.S. Department of State guidance on IML and passports.

 Products Worth Considering